Frequently

 about used

 cars?
+We

-We generally
+generally

 don't deal in used cars unless it's a rare trade-in.
+Hemmings,

-don't expect any bargains.
+have ERA's, though, but don't expect any bargains.
+Resale

-of that equation is that if you ever want to sell
+equation is that if you ever want to sell your car, you can get top

-waiting forever.
+money - without waiting forever.
+What

 the time